amhndu/SimpleNES/README.md

 An NES emulator written in C++ for nothing but fun.

-Roughly 40-50% of games should work (ie. games that use either no mapper or mappers 1, 2 or 3).
+Roughly 40-50% of games should work (ie. games that use either no mapper or mappers 1, 2 or 3 and NEWS FORK added support Mapper 7).

 Examples of games that have been tested to run (but NOT limited to):